TITLE: Library Resource Sharing Specialist

 - Good time management;

 - Customer service skills working with a diverse population.
-This includes the various levels of understanding about the interlibrary loan system and communicating with different groups receiving assistance (students, faculty, public, etc.)
+This includes the various levels of understanding about resource sharing and communicating with different groups receiving assistance (students, faculty, public, etc.)

 - Interact positively with staff and the public in order to enhance effectiveness and to promote quality service;